-The Cayin C5 is a very powerful but compact portable amplifier designed primarily for headphone usage.
+In today’s review, we look at the Cayin C5, which is a very powerful but compact portable amplifier designed primarily for headphone usage.
 It is priced at $170.

-Disclaimer: The Cayin C5 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This is a sample sent to us in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
 We thank Cayin for this opportunity.

 Cayin has come up with their first dedicated headphone amplifier, the C5, and just to make it even more tempting they made the whole thing deliciously retro and portable sized.

 Retailing in and around $170, the Cayin C5 is priced at what I like to call the ‘upper budget class’ and would be seen as a competitor in that instance to the likes of the lower-end iBasso amps such as the D42, the FiiO upper end with the E12 and the similarly styled and priced E18 as well as the very popular JDS Labs C5 to name but a few.

 There are other amps such as the E17k that comes in at almost a third of the price and size I might add but for my money, $170 is already very competitive indeed if the sound and technical aspects of the Cayin C5 match up the visual promise.

 Well, I did say visual promise because the pictures actually do not prepare you for the Cayin C5 in real life.
 I was half expecting some sort of E18 derivative and whilst the lines are similar the whole presentation is a lot more eye-catching than some of the competitors’ units currently in the market.

 Back in the day champagne gold was one of the top choices for audio hi-fi and both my old Marantz CDP and integrated Denon receiver had that same retro color styling.
 So holding the Cayin C5 in my hand with its similar champagne gold scheme and smoke-tinted plastic finish presented me with a lot of fond memories.